Rivers in parts of Northern Ireland reach record levels after days of heavy rain

 A spokesperson said in some areas rivers reached record levels, and remained very high on Thursday morning.

-“Lough Neagh will continue to rise but at this stage is expected to peak tomorrow at a level below what was experienced in the winter of 2015,” they said.
+“Lough Neagh will continue to rise but at this stage is expected to peak tomorrow at a level below what was experienced in the winter of 2015,” the spokesperson said.

 “We have already engaged with colleagues in local government and councils about the recovery stage and we will play our part in that in whatever way possible.”